EARLY BIRD DISCOUNTS NOW ON!

 Fish and Chips in New Zealand

 Meals will be wholesome and filling to keep you fuelled for your epic adventure.
 You'll start the day with a hearty breakfast which will generally either be a full cooked breakfast, eggs on toast, pancakes or full continental.
 Lunches are usually sandwiches or wraps, salads and fruit collected from a local bakery, or cafe before that day's section.
 Dinners are either served in restaurants or cooked by your hosts, featuring fresh local produce and plenty of vegetables and salad and variety.
 You will be free to select a main course from the menu, or in the case of more remote locations such as camping and at Mount White Station, there will be only one choice, but all dietary requirements can be catered for.
-There are three evenings where you are free to make your own dinner arrangements.
 You'll no doubt enjoy the famous morning teas consisting of a range of hot drinks and juices, and delicious snacks and bakery delights.

 Vegetarians, vegans and other dietary requirements and allergies can be catered for – please just request this on your passenger info form.